DJAndries/gpio2pic/README.md

 ![debugger communication](docs/debug_comm.png)

 When the debugger firmware becomes active, the data line will be set low to notify gpio2pic of an active debugging session.
-The program will cycle to clock 13 times to retrieve the value of the program counter from the firmware, with the least significant bit being transferred first.
+The program will cycle the clock 13 times to retrieve the value of the program counter from the firmware, with the least significant bit being transferred first.

-Like ICSP, bit values are latched on the falling edge of the clock.
+Bit values are latched on the falling edge of the clock, similar to how ICSP communciation is performed.

 After program counter transmission, the firmware waits for a command to be sent.
 The command is between 1 and 2 bits.
 A command may require an argument which is transferred after the command bits.